How to install HTOP in Linux

 Step 1: Set up a VPSie cloud server

-Start by logging into your VPSie account Make a new server, There are several Linux distributions available on vpsie and after creating one use the credentials that we emailed you to connect to your Cloud Server via SSH.
+Start by logging into your VPSie account.
+Please make a new server; several Linux distributions are available on vpsie, and after creating one, use the credentials we emailed you to connect to your Cloud Server via SSH.

 Install HTOP in Ubuntu / Debian